zenorocha/wedocs/data/js/saving-data.md

 # Saving data

-###### The create() method creates a new record in the database using the current attributes.
+###### The create() function creates a new record in the database using the current attributes.
 It then returns the newly saved object in the Promise response.

 <!-- <article id="inserting-new-data"> -->